Quinta da Regaleira: Palace

+Aerial view of the Quinta da Regaleira palace surrounded by dense forest in Sintra.

 The Regaleira Palace (Palácio da Regaleira) bears the same name as the entire estate.
 The structure's façade is characterised by exuberantly Gothic pinnacles, gargoyles, capitals, and an impressive octagonal tower.

 The palace contains five floors (a ground floor, three upper floors, and a basement).
 The ground floor consists of a series of hallways that all connect the living room, dining room, billiards room, balcony, some smaller rooms, and several stairways.
 In turn, the first upper floor contains bedrooms and a dressing room.
 The second upper floor contains Carvalho Monteiro's office, and the bedrooms of female servants.
 The third upper floor contains the ironing room and a smaller room with access to a terrace.
 Finally, the basement contains the male servants' bedrooms, the kitchen (which featured an elevator for lifting food to the ground floor), and storage rooms.